keitsi/gantt-node/README.md

-# ganttnote
+# gantt-note
-* In order to learning android program developing I was trying to develop a note book base on gantt chart.
+* In order to learning android program developing I was trying to develop a note book base on gantt chart.(base on pocket-note-android)
 	* Functions:
 		1. one note is noe task.
 		2. task has attribute: from_time, to_time, end_time, status, content, update history.